UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 40

 RAGĀRES HERB FARM in Skrīveri municipality,

-and has a higher average yield potential” they
+sound and has a higher average yield potential,”

-started Ragāres in 1982.
-Now the herb farm is
+they founded Ragāres in 1982.
+Today, the herb

 Sid 11-12